Portavita/portavita.github.io/_posts/2018-06-23-blog_pglogical_vs_streaming.markdown

 pgbench -c 3 -P 10  -r -T 200 -R 1000

-Which tells pgbench to push 1000 Tuples per Second, therefore i can derive the bandwidth usage based on a stable baseline of pushed data.
+Which tells pgbench to push 1000 Tuples per Second, therefore is possible to derive the bandwidth usage based on a stable baseline of pushed data.

 Streaming Replication: